-At EFS we are well aware of the predicament and whilst individual lenders may be willing to help, it’s often worth considering as many options as possible.
-At EFS we can review your individual circumstances and then access a wide range of products before recommending suitable lenders.
+At Embrace we are well aware of the predicament and whilst individual lenders may be willing to help, it’s often worth considering as many options as possible.
+At Embrace, we can review your individual circumstances and then access a wide range of products before recommending suitable lenders.
 This could include specialist lenders who may be more willing to handle complex cases and who, with our support, will be more willing to lend.

 So, if you are worried about finding a mortgage, and feel unsure what to do next, why not turn to Embrace for help?

 YOUR PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.

 Your initial mortgage appointment is without obligation.
 We normally charge a fee for our services; however, it is payable only on the submission of your mortgage application.
 The fee will depend on your circumstances but our standard fee is £549.
 Complex cases usually attract a higher fee.
 We will discuss and agree the fee with you prior to submitting any mortgage application.